pi-1337/42-inception/DEV_DOC.md

 wp-blog-header.php    wp-links-opml.php     xmlrpc.php
 wp-comments-post.php  wp-load.php
 ```
-If you look closely, this is the same collection of files you find in a wordpress project, it did not exist there before running the containers, this is because this directory is *mounted* to `/var/www/wordpress` inside the container, any changes on one changes the other.
+If you look closely, this is the same collection of files you find in a wordpress project, it did not exist there before running the containers, this is because this directory is *mounted* to `/var/www/wordpress` inside the container, any changes on one directory changes the other (that's what mounted means).